 In Round 1, the nonprofit set-aside is divided among the two Geographic Pools, with 38 percent for Greater Minnesota and 62 percent for the Metropolitan Area.
-In Round 2, any remaining nonprofit tax credit set-aside will be available statewide.
-On an annual basis, an additional five percent may be set aside if all suballocators and Minnesota Housing agree to set aside this amount from their respective allocations to the respective geographicpool.
+In Round 2, any remaining nonprofit tax credit set-aside will continue to be set-aside until it is determined that it is not necessary to meet the IRS requirements.
+If the set aside is not necessary it will be available statewide.
+On an annual basis, an additional five percent may be set aside if all suballocators and Minnesota Housing agree to set aside this amount from their respective allocations to the respective geographic pool.